dongdozizi/SimulatingRollerCoaster/readMe.txt

 2. Completed all Levels:
   Level 1 : - Y
   level 2 : - Y
-  Level 3 : -
+  Level 3 : - Y
-  Level 4 : -
+  Level 4 : - Y
-  Level 5 : -
+  Level 5 : - Y

 3. Rendered the camera at a reasonable speed in a continuous path/orientation -

 4. Run at interactive frame rate (>15fps at 1280 x 720) -

 5. Understandably written, well commented code -

 6. Attached an Animation folder containing not more than 1000 screenshots -

-7. Attached this ReadMe File -
+7. Attached this ReadMe File - Y

 Extra Credit Features: (Answer these Questions with Y/N; you can also insert comments as appropriate)
 ======================